rackerlabs/auter/README.md

 **Manual Run**

-You'll usually want everything to run via cron, but you can also run auter manually should you wish to, for example for debugging:
+You'll usually want everything to run via cron, but you can also run auter manually should you wish to.
+Please review the documentation for each phase.
+Example for debugging:
+note: If you are wanting to manually run the reboot phase, ensure that the AUTOREBOOT option is set to "no"
 ```
 auter --prep
 auter --apply
+auter --reboot
 ```

 **RPM Packages**